Wide complex tachycardia – More complex than first thought?

 Laura is a Diplomate ACVECC and ECVECC.
 She is a staff clinician in Small Animal Emergency and Critical Care medicine at Royal Veterinary College, London.
 Her professional and research interests include Acute kidney injury, point-of-care ultrasound, extracorporeal therapies, electrolyte derangements, endocrinological emergencies.

-One thought on “Wide complex tachycardia – More complex than first thought?”
+4 thoughts on “Wide complex tachycardia – More complex than first thought?”

 Leave a Reply